EcoModTeam/SAMPL/README.md

 # Model Validation & Testing

-SAMPL was based on strategies used to sample freshwater mussels in river and stream habitats.
-Specifically, the model was inspired by a study by Astrid Schwalb and
+SAMPL was designed to simulate freshwater mussel surveys in river and stream habitats.
+Specifically, the model was inspired by a study by Brittany Sanchez and Astrid Schwalb, published in 2019, which compares various freshwater mussel sampling strategies.
+The model was validated by expert reviewers, who had extensive experience surveying for freshwater mussels in the field.

+SAMPL is a NetLogo model, and as such it does not have built-in software tests.
+Instead, testing should be a visual inpsection of what is inputted into the model and what is shown in the model interface.

 # Contribution Instructions